purestjs/docs/docs/04-complete-example.md

   .request((err, res, body) => ())
 ```

-Here is how the related portion of the Google's configuration in [@purest/providers][purest-providers] looks like:
+Here is how the related portion of the Google's configuration looks like in [@purest/providers][purest-providers]:

 ```js
 "google": {